masher92/masher92.github.io/log.md

 ### 2021

+**October 2021:** Return to working in an office, after 18 months Working from home

 **October 2021:** 6 month break from PhD working on the [DUST project](https://dust.leeds.ac.uk/) ends.
 Recommence PhD at 0.6 FTE, and continue work on DUST 0.4 FTE

 **April 2021:** 6 month break from PhD begins, working on the [DUST project](https://dust.leeds.ac.uk/)

 ### 2020